The History of St. Michael and All Angels Episcopal Church

 In July 1991, The Rev. Dr. Peter Cook became the fourth rector to serve the St. Michael's congregation.
 In 2002, St. Michael's unveiled a new look.
 Gone was the signature A-frame design and a beautiful gothic structure emerged, complete with a new parish hall, renovated sanctuary, new offices, and a bell tower.
 Father Cook retired in May 2014 and went to be with his Lord on February 23, 2023.

 The Rev. D. Seth Donald was installed as the fifth rector in June 2016.
 In 2017 our playground was relocated, leaving room for a new fountain and paved All Angel’s Courtyard.
 Due to the COVID-19 pandemic, much of 2020 prohibited in-person indoor worship.
 Hurricane Laura, July 2020, caused major damage to the roof and exterior of our church and rectory.
 Water also damaged the interior of our facilities.
 The church was restored and enhanced over the next two years through the generosity of its parishioners.
 A livestream system was installed in February 2022 and a new organ in May 2022.
-Across the street from the church, framing began on the new Recovery House in April 2022.
-The first phase of a Prayer Garden should be complete in the Summer of 2022.
+Across the street from the church, framing began on the new Outreach Center in April 2022.
 July 15, 2022 was Fr.
 Seth's last day at St. Michaels.
 He accepted a new call as the Rector of Christ Church in Covington, La.

 Even with these major changes at St. Michael's, the heart of St. Michael's remains its people.